Mwaseemzakir/Mwaseemzakir/README.md

 - 🎯 **I’m currently working on**: Mastering the intricacies of DDD and some advanced software architectures.
 - 💬 **Ask me about**: .NET,RESTful APIs, SQL and Angular 2+ .
 - 📫 **How to reach me**: Reach out and connect with me on LinkedIn 👆 and Twitter 👆 , I create content on Linked frequently
-- ⚡ **Fun fact**: I love 📚 and especially Novels and Psychology , apart from coding I am available to listen you as well.
-I am Global Peace Ambassador as well.
+- ⚡ **Fun fact**: I love to read 📚 and listen to others problem , I am Global Peace Ambassador as well!
 <hr/>